 It is true that tobacco products have not been regulated by the FDA, though the agency has attempted to do so almost since its 1906 founding.
-But after decades of regulation by the Federal Trade Commission (FTC), the Federal Communication Commission (FCC), and Congress itself, hardly anyone who has followed the industry would say the industry has gone “basically unregulated.”
+But after decades of regulation by the Federal Trade Commission (FTC), the Federal Communication Commission (FCC), and Congress itself, hardly anyone who has followed the industry would say it has gone “basically unregulated.”

-Instead, some would argue that it was regulation that defined the industry’s trade practices and, by doing so, maintained the industry’s high profits and expanded the sale of products in just those markets Tobacco Free Kids and others worry about.
-(See John Calfee’s “The Ghost of Cigarette Advertising Past,” Regulation, Nov.-Dec.
+Instead, some would argue that it was regulation that defined the industry’s trade practices and, by doing so, maintained the industry’s high profits and expanded the sale of products in just those markets Tobacco-Free Kids and others worry about.
+(See John Calfee’s “The Ghost of Cigarette Advertising Past, Regulation, Nov.-Dec.
 1986.)

 How could this be?
 Consider the following capsules that come from a long tobacco saga (these and more can be found in Bruce Yandle, et al., “Bootleggers, Baptists and Televangelists: Regulating Tobacco by Litigation,” University of Illinois Law Review, 2008):